-• Joint Statement of the U.S.-Georgia Strategic Partnership Commission's Working Group on Defense and Security
+Joint Statement of the U.S.-Georgia Strategic Partnership Commission Working Group on Democracy and Governance

-• Plenary Session of the Strategic Partnership Commission
+Plenary Session of the U.S.-Georgia Strategic Partnership Commission

 A Brief History of the U.S.-Georgia Strategic Partnership Commission:

 The strength of U.S.-Georgia relations is affirmed in the U.S.-Georgia Charter on Strategic Partnership, signed by then-U.S. Secretary of State Condoleezza Rice and Minister of Foreign Affairs of Georgia Grigol Vashadze in Washington, DC, on January 9, 2009.
 The first meeting of the Strategic Partnership Commission, held on June 22, 2009, launched four bilateral working groups on priority areas identified in the Charter: democracy, defense and security, economic, trade and energy issues, and people-to-people and cultural exchanges.